Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-under the constraints $\nu_{nk} < \nu_{n, k+1}$, $\forall k, n$.
-The predictions given by this model then feed back into the prediction of the wait time through the covariate vector $\boldsymbol{I}_n = \big[ \Pr(I_n\geq 1|\ldots), \ldots,\ \Pr(I_n\geq 5|\ldots),\ 1_{{I_n}\geq 1},\ \ldots, 1_{{I_n}\geq 5} \big]$.
-Utilizing the discharge placement probabilities as model covariates adjusts for the confounding bias caused by the selection process, in a manner analogous to incorporating the local treatment probability as a covariate~\cite{bafumiFittingMultilevelModels2007}.
-Additionally, directly modeling the treatment effects within a multilevel model allows us to infer partially pooled locally-varying treatment effects in even regions where the data is sparse ~\cite{gelmanMultilevelHierarchicalModeling2006,fellerHierarchicalModelsCausal2015}.
+where $\boldsymbol\xi_n$ are slopes corresponding to episode $n$ and $\boldsymbol\nu_n = [\nu_{n1},\ldots,\nu_{n5}]$ are intercepts under the constraints $\nu_{nk} < \nu_{n, k+1}$, $\forall k, n$.
+The predictions given by this model then feed back into the prediction of the wait time through a slope term for each element of the covariate vector $\boldsymbol{I}_n = \big[ \Pr(I_n\geq 1|\ldots), \ldots,\ \Pr(I_n\geq 5|\ldots),\ 1_{{I_n}\geq 1},\ \ldots, 1_{{I_n}\geq 5} \big]$.
+Utilizing the discharge placement probabilities as model covariates adjusts for the confounding bias caused by the selection process, in a manner analogous to incorporating the local treatment probability as a covariate~\citep{bafumiFittingMultilevelModels2007}.
+Additionally, directly modeling the treatment effects within a multilevel model allows us to infer locally-varying treatment effects, partially pooled for stable inference in regions where the data is sparse ~\citep{gelmanMultilevelHierarchicalModeling2006,fellerHierarchicalModelsCausal2015}.